-Remove the rubber cap covering the electrode tip and the rubber insert covering the filling hole of the reference electrode.
-Fill the combination electrode with the filling solution shipped with the electrode to a level just below the fill hole.
+Remove the rubber cap(s) covering the electrode tip(s) and the rubber insert covering the filling hole of the reference electrode.
+Fill the combination electrode or the reference electrode with the filling solution shipped with the electrode to a level just below the fill hole.
 No preparation is required with a sealed reference electrode.
-Gently shake the electrode downward in the same manner as a clinical thermometer to remove any air bubbles which might be trapped behind the calcium membrane.
-Prior to first usage, or after long-term storage, immerse the calcium membrane in calcium standard for thirty minutes.
+Gently shake the electrode downward in the same manner as a clinical thermometer to remove any air bubbles which might be trapped behind the water hardness membrane.
+Prior to first usage, or after long-term storage, immerse the water hardness membrane in water hardness standard for thirty minutes.
 The electrode is now ready for use.

-Connect the electrode to the proper terminal(s) as recommended by the meter manufacturer.
+Connect the electrode(s) to the proper terminal(s) as recommended by the meter manufacturer.

-Electrode Slope Check (with pH/mV meter) (check electrode each day)
+Electrode Slope Check (with pH/mV meter) (check electrodes each day)

 To a 150 ml beaker, add 100 ml of distilled water.
 Place the beaker on a magnetic stirrer and begin stirring at a constant rate.
-After assuring that the meter is in the mV mode, lower the electrode tip into the solution.
+After assuring that the meter is in the mV mode, lower the electrode tip(s) into the solution.
 If drifting or instability is observed, see the TROUBLESHOOTING section.